 Eternal Tree House 26510 Avenue of the Giants, (707) 722-4262.
 Free.
 Enter a 20-foot room inside a living redwood featuring windows and a cement floor.
 Carved in the base of the tree, you step down into it not up in it.
 A cafe and picnic area are adjacent.
-The restroom has an unusual view (scroll down).
+The restroom has an unusual view (scroll up).

 Immortal Tree 28101 Avenue of the Giants, (707) 722-4396.
 Free.
 Located at the edge of a very large parking lot, this 950-year-old redwood has survived loggers, fire, flood, and a lightning strike that removed the tree’s top 45 feet.
 Originally scheduled to be chopped down in 1908, it was wounded by an undercut but then spared.
 It measures 258 feet tall and has a base diameter of 14 1/2 feet.
 Markers show the loggers' axe marks and the flood line.

 Nearby, a naturally hollow redwood log with a 33-foot circumference dates from the late 1800s.
 You can climb inside, and it provides a popular photo op.
 A picnic area and gift shop adjoin

 Carole Terwilliger Meyers blogs at Weekend Adventures Update